SamuelEarl/quigleydb/README.md

 * I have had the hardest time trying to decide on a database that I like.
 I finally came to the conclusion that I should create my own database and query language.
 * Written in Mojo.
 * Graph database where each record is a document that can be infinitely nested.
-* Simple and intuitive query language.
+* Simple and intuitive query language based on GQL.
 See the `QUERY_LANGUAGE.md` file for details.

 ---